Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 Benefits

-When looking into your base pay, individuals should keep in mind that most airmen will not pay for housing and will pay very little to nothing for medical.
+When looking into your base pay, individuals should keep in mind that most airmen will not pay for housing and will pay very little to nothing for medical and dental care.

-These are two huge expenses that are generally paid out of monthly pay in a civilian job.
+These are two huge expenses that are generally paid out of monthly income in a civilian job.

 Benefits in the Air Force Include: